 You'll take one core module, 'Approaches to Renaissance & Early Modern Studies', and a total of three option modules: one in the Autumn Term and two in the Spring Term.
-These modules are taken from one of our eight contributing departments: English, History, History of Art, Archaeology, Theatre, Film and Television, Music, Philosophy and Politics.
+These modules are taken from one of our eight contributing departments: English, History, History of Art, Archaeology, Theatre, Film, Television and Interactive Media, Music, Philosophy and Politics.
 Topics could range from historic building analysis to early modern fashion, and Shakespeare to the representation of women.

 You'll also complete parts I and II of the Department of History's research training programme - this will equip you with the skills you need to complete an extended research project.

 In the Spring, with support from the Graduate Research Training Programme, you'll decide on a topic that you'd like to study to a much greater depth, and in the Summer Term, using the skills you've acquired through the first two terms, you will complete your dissertation.